 Among the best hosts for truffles, particularly in warmer and dryer climates.
 Holly oaks are beautiful evergreen live oaks common in Mediterranean Europe, and widely used to cultivate truffles in Spain.

-Quercus pubescens: downy oak
+Quercus robur: English oak

-Please contact us for other tree species, trees inoculated with Italian white truffles (Tuber magnatum) or Oregon white truffles (Tuber gibbosum).
+Please contact us for other tree species, trees inoculated with Italian white truffles (Tuber magnatum) or Oregon white truffles (Tuber gibbosu).
 We can also obtain fresh or frozen truffles.
 Please contact us for availability.

-New World Truffieres is sold out of its 2010 crop of truffle trees.
-We remain available for consulting, and recommend that growers considering larger scale commercial truffle farming operations contact us to start what is often a long site evaluation and planning process.
+We recommend that growers considering larger scale commercial truffle farming operations contact us to start what is often a long site evaluation and planning process.
+Please call or email for pricing.
+We specialize in larger commercial orchards, but are willing to sell as few as 15 trees.

-Copyright 2010 © New World Truffieres, Inc.
+© New World Truffieres, Inc.

 All information in this site is the sole ownership of New World Truffieres, Inc.